jaredfaris/ootrain/write/01_slide.md

 !SLIDE small smbullets
 # Size And Complexity #
 * If a method doesn't fit on your screen completely, it's too long.
-* If it's so complex that it needs to be tested separatly, it should be an separate class.
+* If it's so complex that it needs to be tested separately, it should be an separate class.
 * High cyclomatic complexity is a sign you should refactor.
 * If an explanation of the method is longer than the method, refactor.